apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

    Two cache spans

-This storage organized into a set of administrative units which are called :term:`cache volumes
+This storage is organized into a set of administrative units which are called :term:`cache volumes
 <cache volume>`.
 These are defined in :file:`volume.config`.
 Cache volumes can be assigned
 different properties in :file:`hosting.config`.